vyos/vyos-documentation/docs/routing/static.rst

 Alternate Routing Tables
 ========================

-Alternate routing tables are used with policy based routing.

 TBD

+Alternate routing tables are used with policy based routing of by utilizing :ref:`vrf`.